 Under Guardiola’s stewardship, a lot of extremely talented players have come and gone.
 Leroy Sane, Kevin De Bruyne, Raheem Sterling, David Silva have all played over the years.
 However, one player that is causing the most buzz for the manager and across the continent, is one of the main reasons why Guardiola will not be going anywhere.

 "He is a special person for all of us.
 He is so nice.
 He helped me a lot.
 We cannot replace him.
 We cannot." 😢

 — Sky Sports Premier League (@SkySportsPL) May 23, 2021

 Phil Foden, the academy graduate who has been with the club since 2008 and in the first team since 2018.
 Guardiola recently proclaimed that he had “never seen a player with his potential,” at 17-years-old when he started three years back.

 2020-21 had been a breakout campaign for the generational talent, having made 48 appearances across all competitions which have led to 15 goals and nine assists.
 Guardiola has been left in total awe of the youngster who is odds on to become a generational star.

 Pep Guardiola is dominating English football 👑 pic.twitter.com/Vstun1bukJ

 — ESPN FC (@ESPNFC) May 23, 2021

-Thus, we can see how it is a combination of interconnected factors that has led to him having his longest managerial spell in charge of a club.
+Thus, we can see how it is a combination of interconnected factors that has led to him to this.
 Maybe when he joined the Cityzens in 2016, he had not planned to stay this long, but the enticement has been too good to turn down.
-With the prospect of another Champions League to be won, the bond between club and manager is not breaking anytime soon.
+With the prospect of another Champions League to be won, the bond between club and manager is not breaking soon.